lightyear/Request/README.md

 ## Customization

-### Declaring a default host
+### Declaring a base URL

 Your types don't have to be `struct`s.
-If you wished, you could have a base type that defined sensible defaults for a hierarchy of requests, such as a request scheme and host:
+If you wished, you could have a base type that defined sensible defaults for a hierarchy of requests, such as a base URL:

 ```
 class BaseAPI {
-    let host = "jsonplaceholder.typicode.com"
+    let baseURL = URL(string: "https://jsonplaceholder.typicode.com/"
 }

 class GetUsersRequest: BaseAPI, Request {
-    typealias ModelType = [User]
-    typealias ContextType = Void

-    let method = HTTPMethod.get
-    let path = "/users"
+    let path = "users"

     func parseResponse(context: Void?, data: Data) throws -> [User] {
         try decode([User].self, from: data)